RenderKit/openvkl/doc/api.md

   vec3f     gridSpacing                      $(1, 1, 1)$                    size of the grid cells in object space

+  affine3f  indexToObject                    1, 0, 0,                       Defines the transformation from index
+                                             0, 1, 0,                       space to object space.
+In index space, 0, 0, 1,                       the grid is an axis-aligned regular
+                                             0, 0, 0                        grid, and grid cells have size (1,1,1).
+                                                                            This parameter takes precedence over
+                                                                            `gridOrigin` and `gridSpacing`, if
+                                                                            provided.

   uint32    temporalFormat                   `VKL_TEMPORAL_FORMAT_CONSTANT` The temporal format for this volume.
                                                                             Use `VKLTemporalFormat` for named
                                                                             constants.